covcom/205CDE/labs/06 JavaScript Tools/worksheet.md

 ### 4.1 Activity
 Add this line to the top of your `notes.js` script.
 Notice how you now get a number of additional errors flagged in your code!

 Amongst other things, the global objects console and document are not recognised.
 We need to indicate that these objects have already been defined but also that they must not be overwritten (false).
-To do this we need to identify these global objects in the `.jshintrc` file.
-Locate this in the `07 JavaScript Tools` folder and add the following:
+To do this we need to identify these global objects in the `.eslintrc` file.
+Locate this in the `06 JavaScript Tools` folder and add the following:
 ```
 "globals": {
     "console": false,